 - Device testing

-This programme will create the first comprehensive instrumentation for precise THz frequency spectroscopy, microscopy, and coherent control.
-This will be based upon Leeds unique and proprietary capabilities to generate, and manipulate photonically, THz signals of unprecedentedly narrow (Hz) linewidth and with sub-wavelength spatial resolution.
+This Engineering and Physical Science Research Council (EPSRC) funded programme will create the first comprehensive instrumentation for precise Terahertz (THz) frequency spectroscopy, microscopy, and coherent control.
+This will be based upon Leeds unique and proprietary capabilities to generate, and manipulate photonically, THz signals of unprecedentedly narrow linewidth and with sub-wavelength spatial resolution.

 The instrumentation will then be exploited to create new challenge-led applications in non-destructive testing and spectroscopic analysis for electronics and atmospheric sensing, inter alia, as well as discovery-led opportunities within physics, quantum technologies, materials science, atmospheric chemistry and astronomy.

-- PI: Prof. A G Davies, Co-I: Prof. E H Linfield, Prof J Cunningham, Dr J R Freeman, Dr P Dean
+- Principle Investigator: Prof. A G Davies, Co-Investigators: Prof. E H Linfield, Prof J Cunningham, Dr J R Freeman, Dr P Dean

 EPSRC National Facility for Advanced Electron Microscopy